solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 errors in the process or setup.
 Tests can be run in the application build or deployment process.

-This chapter discusses the various types of tests you can run against Azure Database for PostgreSQL Flexible Server application and database.
+This chapter discusses the several types of tests you can run against Azure Database for PostgreSQL Flexible Server application and database.
 Running tests ensures the optimal performance of your application and database deployments.